<< Click to Display Table of Contents >>

-When documents are produced in this format you will have a series of folders often labeled DATA, IMAGES, NATIVE, OCR depending on the contents of the production.
+When documents are produced in this format a series of folders are provided which are often labeled DATA, IMAGES, NATIVE, OCR depending on the contents of the production.
 The documents MUST be kept in this folder structure and all available on the server for the load files to accurately import the data.

-The OPT or LFP load file will be located in the DATA folder:
+The OPT or LFP load file is usually located in the DATA folder: